-People use WLAN technology for many different purposes:
+People use wireless LAN technology for many different purposes:

 Mobility - Productivity increases when people have access to data in any location within the operating range of the WLAN.
 Management decisions based on real-time information can significantly improve worker efficiency.